Signatures of the Israel Junction II: Double Photon Rings in Slowly Rotating Kerr Spacetime with Thin Shell: Shadow and image of Kerr spacetime with a thin shell

 \subsection{$m_-=0.6,a_-=0.3,m_+=1.13,a_+=0.01,R=2.7$.}

 In this case, the inner and outer photon region are $r_{PR-}\subseteq(1.33,2.10)$ and $r_{PR+}\subseteq(3.38,3.40)$, respectively.
 Since both photon regions are complete, the shadow boundaries (critical curve) are represented by solid curves.
 The brown dashed curve represents the shadow boundary corresponds to the inner photon region in the absence of a shell.
 In contrast, its counterpart in the shell-present case (blue curve) is visibly larger, demonstrating the shell's enlarging effect.
 As shown in Fig. \ref{m0.6} (b), there are still two photon rings on the left side.
 The orange curve depicts the outer photon ring and the blue one depicts the inner photon ring.
 However, they gradually merge into a single structure, and on the right side, only the outer photon ring remains.
 The reason is as follows: In Fig. \ref{m0.6} (a), when the blue circle lies outside the orange circle, it means that the peak of the effective potential of the inner photon region is lower than that of the outer photon region.
 As a result, the photon ring associated with the inner photon region is nonexistent, and only the photon ring from the outer photon region can be observed.
 On the other hand, in addition to the photon rings, there is a ``step" (depicted by the green curve) on the right side in Fig. \ref{m0.6} (b), which results from the discontinuity in the redshift factor at the shell, as we discussed earlier.
+This step-like feature is a direct consequence of the velocity discontinuity of the accretion disk matter at the shell.

 We can also observe a bright spot between the two photon rings on the left side of Fig. \ref{m0.6} (b), which is produced by rays that intersect the accretion disk for the second time (lensed).
 The detailed mechanism is illustrated in Fig. \ref{m0.6tra}.
 As shown in Fig. \ref{m0.6tra} (a), for $x\subseteq(-5.60,-4.63)$, the intensity of the orange component increases significantly.
 This is because the rays in this region, whose trajectories intersect the accretion disk for the second time at points outside the spherical shell—such as the blue rays in Fig. \ref{m0.6tra} (b)—experience less redshift.
 In contrast, rays with $x\lesssim -5.60$ or $x\gtrsim -4.63$ intersect the disk for the second time inside the shell, as illustrated by the green and red rays in Fig. \ref{m0.6tra} (b).
 Since the redshift factor exhibits a discontinuity across the shell, these rays undergo a sudden change in redshift, leading to a corresponding discontinuity in their observed intensity.
 This results in a sharp brightness enhancement in the interval $(-5.60,-4.63)$.